With just his mouth, Prince Randian could roll cigarettes, light them, and even shave his face.

 And, indeed, his sideshow employer P.T.
 Barnum took advantage of that.
 Throughout his sideshow career, his act was to wiggle about the stage and perform tricks using only his mouth.

 Before being brought to the United States in 1889, Prince Randian lived in the U.S. Virgin Islands.
 Prior to that, he had lived in Demerara, British Guyana, where he was born.

-Not much is known about his early life, including what his birth name was, though a few facts managed to come out over the years.
+Not much is known about his early life, including what his birth name was, though a few facts emerged over the years.
 He was known to suffer from tetra-amelia syndrome, an autosomal congenital disorder that results in babies being born without limbs.
 According to Barnum, Randian was a Hindu man and thus spoke Hindi.
 Additionally, though it was never focused on in his performances, he was also fluent in English, French, and German.

 In 1889, whilst traveling abroad, P.T.
 Barnum came across Prince Randian.
-Immediately enamored with his disability, and impressed with how he’d managed to overcome it, Barnum brought the 18-year-old Randian back to the U.S. to work in his famed sideshow.
+Immediately enamored with his disability and impressed with how he’d managed to overcome it, Barnum brought the 18-year-old Randian back to the United States to work in his famed sideshow.

 Prince Randian’s act was a simple one.
 Like most sideshow “freak” performers, he simply had to do the things he normally did while looking like an oddity.

 As his condition had plagued him his entire life, Randian had adapted over the years.
 He’d taught himself to be able to do almost everything that needed to be done to keep himself groomed and healthy.

 One of Randian’s first acts was his most famous.
 Randian was able to roll a cigarette using just his mouth and then light the cigarette with a match.
 Holding both the match and the cigarette between his teeth, he would strike the match, and then move the cigarette close enough to the flame that it would light.
 Then he would inhale and blow the match out along with the cigarette smoke.